 \section{Problem Definition}

 MaRP focuses on the coordination of a fleet of vehicles moving through a shared network, with the goal of ensuring that the system as a whole achieves efficient coverage while avoiding unnecessary redundancy.
-Unlike problems where new routes must be designed, in MaRP each vehicle is typically assumed to have a predefined path based on operational constraints (such as a given origin and destination).
+Unlike problems where new routes must be designed, in MaRP each vehicle is typically assumed to have a predefined path based on operational constraints, such as a given origin and destination.
 The central decision is therefore not how each vehicle should travel, but rather \textit{which vehicles should be selected} so that their combined activity yields the greatest benefit for the network.

 Formally, let us consider $n$ vehicles indexed by $i = 1,\dots,n$.
-Each vehicle $i$ follows a predefined route covering a subset of the network's elements $e \in U$ (nodes or road segments), denoted $S_i \subseteq U$, where $U$ is the set of all relevant locations in the network.
-We define the following quantities for the coverage and overlaps: \begin{itemize} \item $u_i$: the number of elements that are \emph{uniquely covered} by vehicle $i$ with respect to the full vehicle set.
-Formally, $u_i = |{e \in S_i : e \notin S_j \text{ for all } j \neq i}|$.
-This represents how many nodes would be covered exclusively by vehicle $i$ and would be lost if vehicle $i$ were not selected.\footnote{This quantity is precomputed from the full vehicle set and used as a static coverage reward.} \item $c_{ij}$: the \emph{overlap} between vehicle $i$ and $j$, defined as the number of elements common to routes of vehicles $i$ and $j$: $c_{ij} = |S_i \cap S_j|$ for $i \neq j$.
-This represents redundant coverage provided by vehicles $i$ and $j$ if both are selected. \end{itemize} Each vehicle $i$ is associated with a binary decision variable $x_i \in {0,1}$, where $x_i = 1$ means vehicle $i$ (and its route $S_i$) is selected and $x_i = 0$ means it is not used.
-The objective of MaRP can then be expressed as maximizing total unique coverage minus a penalty for overlaps:
+Each vehicle $i$ follows a predefined route covering a subset of the network's elements $e \in U$ (nodes), denoted $S_i \subseteq U$, where $U$ is the set of all relevant locations in the network.
+We define the following quantities: \begin{itemize} \item $u_i$: the \emph{coverage reward} assigned to vehicle $i$ is defined as the individual contribution of route $S_i$ to the network coverage before interactions with other selected routes are considered: $u_i = |S_i|$, where $S_i$ contains the distinct network nodes visited by the route.\footnote{Note that $\sum_i u_i x_i$ may count a shared node multiple times; the overlap penalty term partially corrects for this redundancy in the objective, while actual set-union coverage is measured separately as a post-optimization metric (see Section~\ref{subsec:metics}).} \item $c_{ij}$: the \emph{overlap} between vehicle $i$ and $j$, defined as the number of elements common to routes of vehicles $i$ and $j$: $c_{ij} = |S_i \cap S_j|$ for $i \neq j$.
+This represents redundant spatial coverage provided by vehicles $i$ and $j$ if both are selected.\footnote{The overlap term is based on pairwise route interactions.
+As a result, the formulation does not distinguish between different higher-order patterns of overlap, such as many routes sharing one node versus several pairwise overlaps distributed across different nodes.
+This pairwise representation keeps the model tractable, but it may not fully capture higher-order congestion effects.} \end{itemize}

+Each vehicle $i$ is associated with a binary decision variable $x_i \in \{0,1\}$, where $x_i = 1$ means vehicle $i$ and its route $S_i$ are selected, and $x_i = 0$ means they are not used.
+The MaRP objective can then be expressed as maximizing route-level coverage reward minus a penalty for route overlap: